blastertec/Cellular-operator-custormer-classification/README.md

 # Data science task to do a binary classification of cellular operator customers
-All in depth research and thought process can be found in ipynb file, here I'll give a short description of the task
+All in-depth research and thought process can be found in ipynb file, here I'll give a short description of the task

 ## Initial data
 We have data files: